 While it can be difficult at a time like this, it is vital that you make self-care a priority.
-This is not just for your own wellbeing, but to ensure that you are able to provide the best possible support to yourself, your family, service users and community.
-This guidance does not cover personal protective equipment (PPE) or health and safety practices.
-Public Health England guidance on these areas can be found here.
+This is not just for your own wellbeing, but to ensure that you are able to provide the best possible support to yourself, your family, people that use services and our wider community.

 Guidance for Individuals